lucaswein/cs50-photocloud/README.md

 Now, you'll be redirected to the log in page you were at before.
 Enter the username and password you just came up with, and click **Log In**.

 ## Uploading Images

+Once you're logged in, you'll be redirected to a mostly blank page.
+This is where your images would normally load, but you haven't uploaded any yet.
+You may have noticed that your navbar has changed since you logged in.
+Now there's an option to go back home (where you are right now), upload images, and a dropdown menu for your account that will let you change your password and log out.
+Right now, we want to upload some images.
+Click on the **Upload** link at the navbar.

+You'll be redirected to a page with two buttons: one will let you choose the files you want to upload, and the other will upload the files you've chosen.
+As stated above both buttons, the only file types you'll be able to upload include `.png`, `.jpg` and `.gif`.